-After a formal complaint is submitted, or if the Executive Director chooses to process an informal complaint, Commission staff will conduct a preliminary review to determine if there is reason to believe a violation of law has occurred to warrant a full investigation.
-Staff may examine documents and interview the complaint, respondent, and any other witnesses.
+After a complaint is submitted, Commission staff will conduct a preliminary review to determine if there is reason to believe a violation of law has occurred to warrant a full investigation.
+Staff may examine documents and interview the complainant, respondent, and any other witnesses.

-After preliminary review, the Executive Director may decide that the complaint does not warrant further investigation for a number of reasons, including:
+After preliminary review, the Enforcement Director, with the concurrence of the Executive Director, may decide that the complaint does not warrant further investigation for a number of reasons, including:

 - Credible evidence clearly refutes the allegations;